-Back when Walt was still in Kansas City, Missouri, he and longtime creative collaborator Ub Iwerks created the first “Alice Comedy,” a short that combined footage of a live-action actress with an animated background and animated characters (It was a prototypical process that would later be used in Disney films like Mary Poppins and Who Framed Roger Rabbit).
-This pilot cartoon was never screened theatrically, but instead, presented to prospective investors and potentially interested exhibitors.
+Back when Walt was still in Kansas City, Missouri, he and longtime creative collaborator Ub Iwerks created Alice’s Wonderland, a short that combined footage of a live-action actress with an animated background and animated characters.
+(It was a prototypical process that would later be used in Disney films like Mary Poppins and Who Framed Roger Rabbit?)
+This initial cartoon was never screened theatrically, but instead presented to prospective investors and potentially interested exhibitors.
 Starting the following year, in 1924, Walt and Iwerks would produce the first of 56 installments of what would quickly be deemed the “Alice Comedies.”

 The idea of injecting personality into cartoons had been something Walt had been fighting for since the Alice shorts.
-And in the second produced short (and first film to actually be released), “Trolley Troubles,” you can see just how much personality Oswald could contain, as a besieged train conductor.
+And in the second short, “Trolley Troubles,” you can see just how much personality Oswald could contain, as a besieged train conductor.
 Brilliantly animated by Iwerks with some astounding point-of-view shots and Iwerks’ crisp draftsmanship, the short sees Oswald dealing with all sorts of headaches.
 It was, again, completed in roughly two weeks (as most of the Oswald shorts would be), but the short was more finely honed and entertaining, with a greater emphasis on style and character.
 The trades of the time were rapturous.
 “Oswald looks like a real contender,” Film Daily enthused (as recounted by Gabler).
 “This series is destined to win much popular favor,” Motion Picture News echoed.
 Oswald was destined for superstardom.

-Compared to Julius the Cat, the animated star of the Alice Comedies, Oswald was different than anything that came before him.
+Compared to Julius the Cat, the animated star of the Alice shorts, Oswald was different than anything that came before him (including Julius the Cat, the animated star of the Alice shorts).
 “Oswald was far more conscious of his body than Julius, more capable of enjoying pleasure and suffering pain, and that his body was far more plastic than Julius’s, more stretchable, squeezable, and twistable, leading to more imaginative situations,” Gabler wrote in Walt Disney: The Triumph of the American Imagination.
 Animator and animation historian Mark Kausler notes that, “Oswald was patterned very much after Douglas Fairbanks.”
-He points to a sequence in “Oh, What a Knight,” a memorable 1928 Oswald cartoon, where the rabbit interrupts his sword fight to go smooch his girlfriend.
-(Iwerks animated this part of the short, of course.
-You can tell by the evocative lighting.)
+He points to a sequence in “Oh, What a Knight,” a memorable 1928 Oswald cartoon, the rabbit interrupts his sword fight to go smooch his girlfriend.
 “Principles of movement like squashing and stretching, surreal gags inspired by Felix the Cat’s ability to turn anything, including parts of his body, into tools and props, and experiments with perspective and point-of-view camera shots, all found their way into these simple black-and-white cartoons,” Maltin commented.
-(Those early cartoons, when Oswald was less bound by physicality, are the most surreal and exciting, with body parts frequently coming off and changing into various things.)

 But things weren’t all rosy.
-As Gabler recounts, by early 1928, backdoor deals were already being fortified between Mintz and several of Walt’s animators to start a new studio and begin producing Oswald shorts independently of Disney (Iwerks refused).
+By early 1928, backdoor deals were already being fortified between Mintz and several of Walt’s animators to start a new studio and begin producing Oswald shorts independently of Disney.
+(Iwerks refused.)
 Walt couldn’t believe it and dismissed the idea out of hand.
 But on February 2, 1928, Mintz signed a new three-year agreement with Universal to provide Oswald shorts without Disney’s involvement.
 Walt still didn’t believe it and left for New York to negotiate his contract with Mintz.
 He was preparing to ask for larger budgets for each short (he always wanted to keep up a higher standard of production) and invited his wife Lillian along.
-Walt was so optimistic that he deemed the trip a “second honeymoon.”
+Walt was so optimistic was he that he deemed the trip a “second honeymoon.”

 When he arrived in New York, he first went to MGM, hoping to get a competing offer, and then went directly to Mintz’s office to, as Gabler said, “continue negotiations.”
 Mintz wasn’t willing to increase the budget for the shorts, instead offering less money (somewhere in the neighborhood of 20% less per short).
 “BREAK WITH CHARLIE LOOMING,” Walt wired back to Roy O. Disney, his brother and business partner.
 Preparing for a split, Disney also instructed Roy to work up “ironclad” year-long contracts for his animators, so that he wouldn’t lose them too.
 Of course, nothing would go as planned.

 A week later, on March 13, he would start his return trip to Los Angeles, distraught and almost entirely alone.
 “The eternally optimistic Walt Disney, who had ridden out crisis after crisis, had one terrifying thought: he would have to start all over again,” Gabler wrote.
 Of course, Walt’s biggest breakthrough would happen on the train back to Los Angeles.
 “The legend is on the train ride home he came up with an idea for a new character–Mickey Mouse,” Roy E. Disney later said.
-And it’s true–Walt would say that somewhere between Chicago and Los Angeles, he came up with an idea that would eventually become the Mickey short “Plane Crazy,” inspired in part by Charles Lindbergh’s 1927 solo flight over the Atlantic.
-(There are elements of this same flight in some of the early Oswald cartoons; in one he takes off his ears and “rows” his plane like a canoe.)
 There are various stories as to how he came up with a mouse, many of them centering on his time in Kansas City, but it’s clear that mice always fascinated him; some prototypical mice characters can be seen in both the Alice and Oswald shorts.

 Meanwhile, Charles Mintz and, later, Woody Woodpecker creator Walter Lantz, would create brand-new Oswald cartoons through 1943.
 But none of these new cartoons had the charm, experimentalism, or lush animation of the earlier shorts (and, truth be told, many of the animators Mintz wooed from Disney would return to the company shortly after, including Ham Hamilton, who along with Iwerks animated some of the most memorable Oswald moments).
 The shorts became more topical, more gag-heavy, and strayed away from the original intention of giving the character depth and complexity.
 Most of these shorts were lost to history.
 While once a national star, Oswald faded from the public consciousness.